Skip To Main Content

 This course explores the origin and nature of prejudice and racism, the global context of the struggle for human rights and the ways in which the individual can contribute to the extension of human rights as we move toward a global community.
 The Holocaust, Armenian genocide, history of Native Americans, Cambodia and apartheid in South Africa are among the issues and events discussed.
 Lively class discussion, literature, the arts, guest speakers, field trips and films are a part of the class format.
 Prerequisite: U. S. History or AP U. S. History

-Action Civics: Engaging in Democracy Half year - ½ credit, Grade 12
+Action Civics: Engaging in Democracy Half year - ½ credit, Grade 11,12

-This course will concentrate on government institutions and the public’s interaction with these institutions.
+This honors level course will concentrate on government institutions and the public’s interaction with these institutions.
 Students will learn about the foundations of American democracy, their rights and responsibilities in it, and the various ways they can participate in our government and society.
-This course will satisfy the semester government or participation in government course that is mandated by New York State’s Department of Education as a requirement for graduation.
+This course will satisfy the semesters government or participation in government course that is mandated by New York State’s Department of Education as a requirement for graduation.
+Students are expected to complete and present a capstone research project.

 SUPA: AN INTRODUCTION TO THE ANALYSIS OF PUBLIC POLICY Half year - ½ credit, Grade 12

 This is a dual enrollment course offered in collation with Syracuse University.
 This course will explore citizenship and the components of public policy.
 Students will be able to develop research skills and advocacy that can be used throughout their college career.
 Students must pay the discounted fee for Syracuse University credit to receive a Syracuse University transcript.
 This course receives Honors weighting.
+Prerequisite: U.S. History Regents or AP U.S. History with a B or Higher.

 AFRICAN-AMERICAN HISTORY Half year - ½ credit, Grade 12